Where Passion Meets Purpose

 The Directed Benefits Foundation, Inc. is a 501(c)(3) non-profit corporation that serves as trustee and administrator for Special Needs Trusts, Pooled Special Needs Trusts, and other specialty trust products across the nation.

-Contact UsWho We Are
+Who We Are

-About Directed Benefits
+About The Directed Benefits Foundation, Inc.

-The Directed Benefits Foundation, Inc. (DBF) is a Florida-based non-profit organization comprised of knowledgeable, thoughtful, compassionate team members from a variety of professionals backgrounds.
+The Directed Benefits Foundation, Inc. (DBF) is a Florida-based non-profit organization comprised of knowledgeable, compassionate team members from a variety of professional backgrounds.
 We share a common goal and passion for serving, leading, and supporting individuals with disabilities and those who may be vulnerable.
-With decades of experience administering Special Needs Trusts all over the country, our team understands that each person, family, and living situation is unique, and every opportunity to work with a beneficiary requires a custom, personalized approach.
+With decades of experience administering Special Needs Trusts all over the country, our team understands that each person, family, and living situation is unique, and every opportunity to work with a beneficiary requires a personalized approach.

 What We Do

 We work with the injured, the disabled, and their families to preserve and maintain their much-needed public benefit eligibility.
-Many needs-based public benefit programs, such as Supplemental Security Income (SSI) and Medicaid, have specified income and asset limits which, if exceeded, could disqualify an individual from their benefits.
-For those expecting to receive a personal injury settlement, a financial inheritance, or any other financial reward that would force them beyond the income and asset thresholds, a Special Needs Trust may be the appropriate tool to protect public benefit eligibility while allowing the use of the settlement or inheritance funds to supplement the beneficiary’s future needs.
+Many needs-based public benefit programs, such as Supplemental Security Income (SSI) and Medicaid, have income and asset limits which, if exceeded, could disqualify an individual from these benefits.
+For those expecting to receive a personal injury settlement, a financial inheritance, or any other financial reward that would force them beyond the income and asset thresholds, a Special Needs Trust may be the appropriate tool to protect public benefit eligibility while allowing the use of the settlement or inheritance funds to supplement the beneficiary's future needs.

 Read more about each type of trust or contact the DBF team for a free consultation.